-We look forward to progressing the Gate Pa and Merivale Community Centres and the many other vital projects planned or underway through 2024/25; and to working with our newly elected Mayor and Councillors to ensure that the building blocks for the city of the future are put in place and the quality services and facilities residents expect and deserve are maintained.
+We look forward to progressing the Gate Pā and Merivale Community Centres and the many other vital projects planned or underway through 2024/25; and to working with our newly elected mayor and councillors to ensure that the building blocks for the city of the future are put in place and the quality services and facilities residents expect and deserve are maintained.
+Finally, now the Commissioner-led period of governance has ended, and within my role and responsibilities as Chief Executive, it is my duty to declare that all statutory obligations of council have been met for 2023/24.